-Take in the beauty of enchanting vistas of Kasol and start walking towards Grahan Village through verdant forest!
-Next day, the steeper trail into the forest will take you to the Nagaru Campsite.
+Take in the beauty of enchanting vistas of Kasol and start walking towards Grahan Village through the verdant forest!
+The next day, the steeper trail into the forest will take you to the Nagaru Campsite.
 The enthralling views of Parvati Valley will leave you breathless.
 An early morning trek via Biskeri Thatch will take you to the magical Sar pass!

 Know more about other popular options for Trekking in Manali.